 Typically, when you take a screenshot, it only captures the active portion of the screen.

-Let’s see the steps to take a scrolling screenshot on Windows 10 PC.
+With that said, let us see the steps on how to take a scrolling screenshot on your Windows 10 PC and Android.

 For Web Pages Only

 If you want to capture an entire web page, then the following steps are for you.
 Taking scrolling screenshots on web browsers is an easy task because of the extensions.